Nmouss/Time-Management/README.md

 pip3 install adafruit-blinka
 pip3 install Pillow
 ```
+* Make sure you create a vm before installing packages unless you want them system wide.

 ## Step 2
 Wire the system on a bread board with the following connections